gillsignals/sFlt1-paper/README.md

 ##### Setup scripts and helper functions

-These files are analogous to the similarly named files in `01_ode_model`.

 - `make_outdir.m`: Function to create a timestamped output directory
 - `module_hjk_opt_setup.m`: Adjust optimization options: cost function format, number of parameter sets, initial distributions of parameters, lower/upper bounds
 - `module_init_hjk_arrays.m`: Initialize output containers for simulation data
 - `module_setup.m`: Adjust initial parameter values, system geometry, and time spans

 ##### Simulation functions

-These files are analogous to the similarly named files in `01_ode_model`.

 - `dde_eqns.m`: Equations used by `dde23` solver to simulate sFLT1 secretion.
 Called by each of the `sim_` functions below.
 - `hjk_combo_cost.m`: Cost function to optimize trafficking parameters to simultaneously fit Jung et al., 2012 pulse-chase data, one Hornig et al., 2000 dataset, and control data from Kinghorn et al., 2023, within lsqnonlin using specified equations